mstcroix/WorldCompensationSystem/README.md

 ## User-story

+I dare you to...
-> I dare you to throw out all your money, all your papers and coins and individual national currencies, and start over.
+> Throw out all your money, all your papers and coins and individual national currencies, and start over.

 > Develop an international monetary system that is wide open, totally visible, immediately traceable, completely accountable.
 >